 Alcohol and recreational drugs.

 *Some people are more susceptible to the harmful effects of alcohol and drugs and are better off avoiding them completely.
-Others can experience their mind-altering affects, in moderation, without severe, long-term harm.
+Others can experience their mind-altering affects without severe, long-term harm.

 Sexual desire and intercourse.